-The combination of Username / Password is over 50 years old method for identification – why are we still using it today, when there are much superior methods available?
+The combination of username/password is over 50 years old method for identification – why are we still using it today, when there are many superior solutions available?

 Passwords are Ancient Technology